 Over time, I see my role being more like a movie director.
 Meaning, I want the best available resource to work with me on a new project.
 Therefore, from the pre-production planning phase through to the post-production activities, we’ll bring the best-fit team together—just in time for the specific tasks—and then the group disbands at the end of the project.
 Open innovation is part of the Cisco culture, so it’s the perfect environment for me to experiment and pursue my creative passion.

-This interview was conducted by Neela Sakaria, SVP at Latitude.
+This interview was conducted by Neela Sakaria, former SVP at Latitude.

 Image credit: Neil Kremer, (cc) some rights reserved.